eliasbuchwald/-reddit/The-Code-Salon.md

-Here at reddit, we use the entirely made up Code Salon Review Method™.
+We use the entirely made up Code Salon Review Method™.
 This consists of a few [emoji](http://www.emoji-cheat-sheet.com/) that we use to indicate states of the review process.
 Those emoji are, in roughly the order they'd be seen in review:

+If using the emojis below, they must be entered into a free-standing comment, not in a reply to a comment.
+This way, the bot will notice them and post a notification to in the appropriate "salon" to tell reviewers to take another look.

 ***